muratk5n/thirdwave/en/README.md

 Even if there is a single soldier there, that steals valuable think-time..
-Now the country is an "open case", along with other tasks, you have to worry about this place..
+Now the country is an "open case", along with other tasks, you have to worry about it, think about it..
 I dont think central govs have that kind of attn, processing time..

 "There were so few soldiers left in AFG, why bother (to leave)?"